crmis/weddings/CONTRIBUTING.md

 1. Use [git](https://git-scm.com/) to clone the repository: ` git clone git@github.com:Koxzi95/weddings.git` (if you use https: `https://github.com/Koxzi95/weddings.git`).

-2. Create a dedicated branch for your code with `git checkout -b my-new-branch`
+2. Create a dedicated branch for your code with `git checkout -b your-new-branch`

 3. Write some code!